Last

 Niqab

-Abraham's servant first meets the young virgin, goes to her house,
+24).
+When Abraham's servant first meets the young virgin, goes

-discusses her marriage with her family and then travels back with
+to her house, discusses her marriage with her family and then

-veil.
-On the contrary, she is described as 'very fair to look upon'
+mention of a veil.
+On the contrary, she is described as 'very fair

 16).
 When she travels to a foreign country, in a party of